Edwin Stanton: War rages on

-Lee and Meade first clashed in the Battle of Gettysburg on July 1.
-News of a victory at Gettysburg, and a great Confederate retreat, came on July 4.
+Meade defeated Lee in the Battle of Gettysburg.
+News of the victory reached Washington July 4.
 Soon after, word came of Maj.
 Gen. Grant's victory at Vicksburg.
 Northerners were exultant.
-Stanton even gave a rare speech to a huge crowd outside of the War Department's headquarters.
-The administration's celebrations soon ended, however, when Maj.
-Gen. Meade refused to launch an attack against Lee while the Army of Northern Virginia was stuck on the banks of the Potomac River.
-When Lee crossed the river untouched on July 14, Lincoln and Stanton were upset.
+Stanton even gave a rare speech to a huge crowd outside the War Department's headquarters.
+But Meade failed to attack Lee's army while it was waiting to cross the Potomac River.
+When Lee escaped on July 14, Lincoln and Stanton were upset.
 Stanton affirmed in a letter to a friend that Meade would have his support unreservedly, but that "since the world began no man ever missed so great an opportunity of serving his country as was lost by his neglecting to strike his adversary."
 Stanton knew, though, that Meade's reluctance came at the advice of his corps commanders, who formerly outranked him.